 Istra Inspirit offers genuine insight into the history, gastronomy, architecture, culture and literature of the fascinating region of Istria with a series of events from June to September.
 Here you can learn something new and really get under the skin of Istria, whether it’s learning about the dining habits of peasants in Rovinj, witch-hunts in Svetvincent, or the legend of pirate captain Henry Morgan and what bought him to Dvigrad.

-The Dubrovnik Summer Festival is an institution and is now in its 67th year.
-Once again, stunning performances will take place at venues around the city, including but not limited to classical concerts by prominent orchestras, plays by domestic and foreign directors and award-winning films screened under the open sky.
+Now 69 years old, to say walled city Dubrovnik's Summer Festival is something of an institution would be an understatement.
+Once again, visually and auditorilly stunning performances will take place at venues around the city, including but not limited to classical concertos from prominent orchestras, plays from directors both local and foreign and award-winning films screened under the open sky.